Operation Storm: War crimes

 It is difficult to determine the exact number of properties destroyed during and after Operation Storm, since a large number of houses had already sustained damage since the beginning of the war.
 Human Rights Watch (HRW) estimates that more than 5,000 homes were destroyed during and after the battle.
 Out of the 122 Serbian Orthodox churches in the area, one was destroyed and 17 were damaged, but most of the damage to the churches occurred prior to the Serb retreat.
 HRW also reported that the vast majority of the abuses during Operation Storm were committed by Croatian forces.
 These abuses, which continued on a large scale for months afterward, included summary executions of elderly and infirm Serbs who remained behind and the wholesale burning and destruction of Serb villages and property.
 In the months following Operation Storm, at least 150 Serb civilians were summarily executed and another 110 persons forcibly disappeared.
 One such example is the Varivode massacre, in which nine Serb civilians were killed.
 Other recorded crimes against Serb civilians either during or in the aftermath of Operation Storm occurred in Komić, Kijani, Golubić, Uzdolje, Grubori, and Gošić.
+The victims were often shot, burned alive, raped or beheaded.

 As of November 2012, the Croatian authorities have received 6,390 reports of crimes committed in the area during or after Operation Storm, and have convicted 2,380 persons of committing looting, arson, murders, war crimes and other illegal acts.
 As of the same date, 24 more trials of war crimes related to Operation Storm were in progress.
 In 2012, Serbian authorities were investigating five cases of war crimes committed during Operation Storm.
 On the 25th anniversary of the Operation, the Balkan Investigative Reporting Network analyzed documents from the ICTY trial and found that very few of the perpetrators of killings of Serb civilians have been brought to justice while none of the commanders of the units responsible have been prosecuted.

+In February 2025, The Higher Court in Belgrade scheduled the trial of four Croatian Air Force officers, charging them with war crimes over the Bosanski Petrovac and Svodna refugee column bombing case.
+As they are unavailable to Serbian authorities, the trial will proceed in absentia.
+A preparatory hearing was held in November 2022, but the court sought Croatia’s stance on the matter.
+Croatian authorities declined to cooperate, refusing to deliver the trial summons.
+The Croatian government stated that they would use all mechanisms to protect their pilots, and claimed that the trial is politically motivated.
+Croatia disputes the Serbian judiciary's jurisdiction for alleged acts committed on the territory outside of Serbia by people who are not Serbian citizens and argues that the ICTY has already investigated the events.